-Philippe de Rothschild took over responsibility for the winery in 1922 as a twenty-year-old.
-He had to acquire the required knowledge first laboriously and began with the renovation of the company.
-In 1925 the old barrel cellar collapsed and 90% of this year's harvest was lost.
-Within three years, a new chai was built, which is still considered one of the most beautiful in Bordeaux today.
-From the year 1924 (carried out in 1927) the baron introduced the complete self-bottling of his wines.
-These Erzeugerabfüllung was on the label by the designation "Mise en bouteilles au Château" documented, whereby the ancestry and the bottling was guaranteed by the specified winery.
-Until then, most of the wines had been sold in barrels to trading companies, who then did the bottling and labeling.
+Philippe de Rothschild assumed responsibility for the winery in 1922 at the age of twenty.
+He first had to laboriously acquire the necessary knowledge and began to restructure the company.
+In 1925 the old barrel cellar collapsed and 90% of that year's harvest was lost.
+Within three years, a new chai was built, which is still considered one of the most beautiful in Bordeaux.
+From the year 1924 (carried out in 1927) the baron introduced the complete bottling of his wines.
+This Erzeugerabfüllung was documented on the label by the designation "Mise en bouteilles au Château", whereby the origin and bottling was guaranteed by the specified winery.
+Until then, most of the wines had been sold in barrels to trading houses, which then filled and labeled them.

-The vineyards cover 80 hectares, of which 76 hectares with red wine and four hectares with white wine varieties.
-These are Cabernet Sauvignon (80%), Cabernet Franc (10%), Merlot (8%) and Petit Verdot (2%), as well as Semillon (48%), Sauvignon Blanc (38%) and Muscadelle (14%).
-The red wine is aged up to 24 months in 100% new oak barrels.
-It owes its unmistakable character to the soil, a gravel layer with high iron and silicate content.
-At best, it should not be opened ten years ago durability is 40, 50, 60 years and longer.
-It impresses with an intense note of blackcurrants, whereby the tannin is more covered than in other great Médoc wines. outstanding vintages are the 1945, 1949, 1953, 1959, 1961, 1966, 1970, 1975, 1982, 1983, 1985, 1986, 1988, 1989, 1990, 1995, 1996, 1998, 1999 and 2000.
-The 1970 vintage was legendary Paris Wine Tasting in 1976 and took second place.
+The vineyards cover 80 hectares of vineyards, of which 76 hectares with red wine and four hectares with white wine varieties.
+These are Cabernet Sauvignon (80%), Cabernet Franc (10%), Merlot (8%) and Petit Verdot (2%), as well as Sémillon (48%), Sauvignon Blanc (38%) and Muscadelle (14%).
+The red wine is aged up to 24 months in 100% new barriques.
+It owes its unmistakable character to the soil, a gravel layer with a high iron and silicate content.
+At best, you shouldn't open it ten years ago that durability is 40, 50, 60 years and longer.
+It impresses with an intense note of black currants, whereby the tannin is more covered than in other large Médoc wines. outstanding vintages are 1945, 1949, 1953, 1959, 1961, 1966, 1970, 1975, 1982, 1983, 1985, 1986, 1988, 1989, 1990, 1995, 1996, 1998, 1999 and 2000.
+The 1970 vintage was the legendary Paris Wine Tasting in 1976 and took second place.